jed-frey/Facebook-PHP-Batch-Picture-Uploader/README.txt

         5) Because album 'Road Trips' already exists, all images in this folder will be uploaded to the existing Album.

     Mode 2:
-        ~/pictures/2008 & ~/pictures/2009 are the input directories, '2008' and '2009' will be the Album Names, respectively
+        ~/pictures/2008 & ~/pictures/2009 are the input directories, '2008' and '2009' will be the Album Names
-        Since '2008' & '2009' is the root directory, images in sub folders will be uploaded into these two albums.
+        Since '2008' & '2009' are the root directories, images in sub folders will be uploaded into these two albums.
         1) Album '2008' is created, images will be captioned with "Road Trips - Road Trip #"
         2) Album '2008' is used, images will be captioned with "Road Trips - Vegas - Vegas #"
         3) Album '2008' is used, images will be captioned with "Road Trips - Grand Canyon - GC #"